wklken/fetch/README.md

 - quiet mode: `-q/--quiet` to silent the print, for check `$?` only
 - show run result with stats
 - configfile: `./httptest run -c examples/config/dev.toml examples/get.toml`
+- configfile: `debug=true/false` to trigger debug print
+- configfile: `render=true/false` to use  go_template render the `env`
+- configfile: `failFast=true/false`, will exit if got one fail case while running

 ## examples